History of Warrington

 The history of Warrington began when it was founded by the Romans at an important crossing place on the River Mersey.
+The Roman name for the settlement is not known but there is speculation that it could have been Veratinum which is listed as a Roman habitation in the area during the occupation period.
 A new settlement was established by the Saxon Wærings.
 By the Middle Ages, Warrington had emerged as a market town at the lowest bridging point of the river.
 A local tradition of textile and tool production dates from this time.
 The expansion and urbanisation of Warrington coincided with the Industrial Revolution, particularly after the Mersey was made navigable in the 18th century.
 Warrington became a manufacturing town and a centre of steel (particularly wire), textiles, brewing, tanning and chemical industries.

 Early history

 Warrington has been a major crossing point on the River Mersey since ancient times and there was a Roman settlement at Wilderspool.
 Local archaeological evidence indicates that there were Bronze Age settlements also.
 In medieval times Warrington's importance was as a market town and bridging point of the River Mersey.
 The first reference to a bridge at Warrington is found in 1285.
 The origin of the modern town was located in the area around St Elphin's Church, now included in the Church Street Conservation Area, established whilst the main river crossing was via a ford approximately 1 km upriver of Warrington Bridge.